4grabs/Isaac-Modding-Tutorial/Chapter 6 - Math Operators.md

 # An Example

-A math operator is a symbol which performs a mathmatical operation.
+A math operator is a symbol that performs a mathematical operation.
 Here is an example of an operator being used:

 ```lua
 print(2 + 5)